-Two booklets, The Creatures of Thulê I & II, in PDF form are now available for FREE for those interested (see below).
-These make up the “Creatures” section in MYFAROG, only ILLUSTRATED (by Stefan Cvetković, see his author page here)
+The Creatures of Thulê I & II, in PDF form are now available for FREE for those interested (see below).
+These make up the “Creatures” section in MYFAROG, only ILLUSTRATED (by Stefan Cvetković, see his author page here).

 The purpose of these booklets is to of course give you illustrations of all the strange (and some of the ordinary) creatures in MYFAROG, but also to enable the Myth Master to run a game more easily.
 Instead of having to take notes or flip back and forth in the core rule book every time an encounter occurs, he can now have the creature stats easily available in separate booklets!